AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Schema/XmlSchemaElementInfo/Choices.md

 XmlSchemaElementInfo.Choices Property
 =====================================
-AutomationML 2.1 APIGets the names for all choices defined for this instance.
+Gets the names for all choices defined for this instance.

   **Namespace:**  [Aml.Engine.Schema][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)